Permission Sets include settings for:

 - Service Providers

 As of now, we still cannot run a report on the Permission Set and Users assignment to Permission Set.
-But, since Summer '11 release (API version 22), Salesforce introduces 2 new objects related to this: PermissionSet and PermissionSetAssignment.
-To make this object more powerful, in Spring '12 release (API version 24), FieldPermissions and ObjectPermissions objects are introduced with ParentId which pointing to PermissionSet.
+But, since the Summer '11 release (API version 22), Salesforce has introduced 2 new objects related to this: PermissionSet and PermissionSetAssignment.
+To make this object more powerful, in the Spring '12 release (API version 24), FieldPermissions and ObjectPermissions objects are introduced with ParentId, which points to PermissionSet.

 Once you understand the architecture, you can answer all sorts of questions about your users and permission.
-Here is the diagram (right-click image to see in full size) :
+Here is the diagram (right-click the image to see it in full size) :

 Here are a few samples using SOQL to query permission set: